brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

      - **PrintService-Operational-EventLogs.reg**: Configures Windows Print Servers to enable detailed print logging.
      - **PrintService-Operational-EventLogs.md**: Contains setup instructions and best practices for configuring print service logs.

-3. **EventID4624-LogonViaRDP.ps1**
+3. **EventID4624-ADUserLoginViaRDP.ps1**
-   Generates a `.csv` report on RDP logon activities (Event ID 4624) for monitoring remote access and identifying potential risks.
+   Generates a `.csv` report on RDP logon activities (login at Event ID 4624) for monitoring remote access and identifying potential risks.

 4. **EventID4624and4634-ADUserLoginTracking.ps1**
    Tracks user login activities (logon at Event ID 4624) and (logoff at Event ID 4634)and produces a `.csv` report for auditing and compliance purposes.